Sabre (travel reservation system): Manual airline reservations: Sell and report

+1953 IBM-American meeting

-During the testing phase of the Reservisor a high-ranking IBM salesman, Blair Smith, was flying on an American Airlines flight from Los Angeles back to IBM in New York City in 1953.
+During the testing phase of the Reservisor, a high-ranking IBM salesman, Blair Smith, was flying on an American Airlines flight from Los Angeles back to IBM in New York City in 1953.
 He found himself sitting next to American Airlines president C. R. Smith.
-Noting that they shared a family name, they began talking.
+Noting that they shared a common family name, they began talking.
+According to Blair Smith, after they discussed the idea of a computer that could keep track of not just seat availability but an passenger's entire reservation, C.R.
+Smith told him that when he was done with his training at IBM, he should visit American's reservation center at LaGuardia Airport, then write a letter to American recommending what to do.
+During his training session in New York, Blair Smith updated Thomas J. Watson Jr. on his encounter with C.R.
+Smith.
+In response, Watson stressed the importance of touring the reservation center as requested, preparing a recommendation letter, and sharing a copy with Watson himself.

-Just prior to this chance meeting, IBM had been working with the United States Air Force on their Semi Automatic Ground Environment (SAGE) project.
+IBM was working with the United States Air Force on their Semi-Automatic Ground Environment (SAGE) project.
 SAGE used a series of large computers to coordinate the message flow from radar sites to interceptors, dramatically reducing the time needed to direct an attack on an incoming bomber.
 The system used teleprinter machines located around the world to feed information into the system, which then sent orders back to teleprinters located at the fighter bases.
 It was one of the first online systems.

 Smith and Watson observed that the SAGE system's basic architecture was suitable for use in American Airlines' booking services.
 Teleprinters would be placed at American Airlines' ticketing offices to send in requests and receive responses directly, without the need for anyone on the other end of the phone.
 The number of available seats on the aircraft could be tracked automatically, and if a seat was available the ticket agent could be notified.
 Booking simply took one more command, updating the availability and, if desired, could be followed by printing a ticket.

-Thirty days later IBM sent a research proposal to American Airlines, suggesting that they join forces to study the problem.
-A team was set up consisting of IBM engineers led by John Siegfried and a large number of American Airlines' staff led by Malcolm Perry, taken from booking, reservations, and ticket sales, calling the effort the Semi-Automated Business Research Environment, or SABRE.
+Thirty days after the two Smiths' fateful encounter, IBM sent a research proposal to American Airlines, suggesting that they join forces to study the problem.
+A team was set up consisting of IBM engineers led by John Siegfried and a large number of American Airlines' staff led by Malcolm Perry, taken from booking, reservations, and ticket sales.

-A formal development arrangement was signed in 1957.
-The first experimental system went online in 1960, based on two IBM 7090 mainframes in a new data center located in Briarcliff Manor, New York.
-The system was a success.
-Up to this point, it had cost $40 million to develop and install (about $350 million in 2000 dollars).
-The SABRE system by IBM in the 1960s was specified to process a very large number of transactions, such as handling 83,000 daily phone calls.
-The system took over all booking functions in 1964, when the name had changed to SABRE.